oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         defined in the workflow.
+Thereby, THREADS has to be a positive integer, and RULE has to be the name of the rule. (default: None) --max-threads MAX_THREADS
+                        Define a global maximum number of threads for any job.
+                        This can be helpful in a cluster/cloud setting, when you want to restrict the maximum number of requested threads without modifying the workflow definition or overwriting them invidiually with --set-threads.
+                        (default: None)
+  --set-resources RULE:RESOURCE=VALUE [RULE:RESOURCE=VALUE ...]
-Thereby, THREADS has to be a positive integer, and RULE has to be the name of the rule. (default: None) --set-scatter NAME=SCATTERITEMS [NAME=SCATTERITEMS ...]
+                        Overwrite resource usage of rules.
+This allows to fine-tune workflow resources.
+In particular, this is helpful to target certain cluster nodes by e.g. defining a certain partition for a rule, or overriding a temporary directory.
+Thereby, VALUE has to be a positive integer or a string, RULE has to be the name of the rule, and RESOURCE has to be the name of the resource. (default: None) --set-scatter NAME=SCATTERITEMS [NAME=SCATTERITEMS ...]
                         Overwrite number of scatter items of scattergather processes.
 This allows to fine-tune workflow